RomiBareiro/notification_service/README.md

 # Notification Service

 This project is a notification service implemented in Go, designed to handle rate-limited notifications efficiently.
+Currently, it implements a telegram bot given token ID and chat ID.
+In a next future, I will implement more services

 ## Features